TheGuardianWolf/tellmefacts/client/README.md

 Usage: `@tellmefacts end_session`

-Ends a current bot session.
+Ends the current bot session.
 If not in an active session, an error is produced.

 ## Launcher